-7If managers maximize a weighted average of revenue and profit, then they maximize the expression $\delta R + (1 - \delta) (R - C)$, where R is revenue, C is cost, and δ is the state's stake in the firm.
-This expression is equivalent to $R - (1 - \delta) C$, so the managers discount the firm's cost to a larger extent when the firm is less privatized (i.e., δ is high).
+11. If managers maximize a weighted average of revenue and profit, then they maximize the expression $\delta R + (1 - \delta)(R - C)$, where R is revenue, C is cost, and δ is the state's stake in the firm.
+This expression is equivalent to $R - (1 - \delta)C$, so the managers discount the firm's cost more when the firm is less privatized (i.e., δ is high).

-price, in turn, allows the firm to issue more debt and induces it to increase its investment.
-To model regulatory independence, we follow the literature on central bank independence (see e.g., Cukierman, 1992) and assume that more independent regulators are more committed to the regulatory rule used to determine the regulated price, while less independent regulators are more likely to behave opportunistically and deviate from their preannounced regulatory rule.
-Consequently, more regulatory independence leads to a higher regulated price and hence induces the firm to issue more debt and raise its investment level.
+To model regulatory independence, we follow the literature on central bank independence (see, e.g., Cukierman, 1992) and assume that more independent regulators are more committed to the regulatory rule used to determine the regulated price, while less independent regulators are more likely to behave opportunistically and deviate from their preannounced regulatory rule.
+Consequently, more regulatory independence leads to a higher regulated price and hence induces the firm to increase its debt and to invest more.

 Altogether then, our model implies that regulated firms that face more independent regulators and are more privatized will be more leveraged, will invest more, and will enjoy higher regulated prices.
-In addition, our results show that higher degrees of regulatory independence and privatization, as well as more pro-firm regulatory climate (the regulator assigns more weight the firm's payoff in setting the regulated price), are all associated with higher social welfare.
-These results suggest that the "dash for debt" phenomenon mentioned above is a natural outcome of the privatization process and the establishment of IRAs, and moreover, these processes are welfare improving.
+In addition, our results show that higher degrees of regulatory independence and privatization, as well as more pro-firm regulatory climate (the regulator assigns more weight to the firm's payoff in setting the regulated price), are all welfare enhancing.
+These results suggest that the "dash for debt" phenomenon mentioned above is a natural outcome of the privatization process and the establishment of IRAs, and moreover, may be associated with higher social welfare.

 The rest of the paper is organized as follows.
 Section 2 presents the model.
 Section 3 characterizes the equilibrium regulated price for given combinations of debt and investment.
-In Sections 4 and 5, we solve for the equilibrium choice of capital structure and investment and study how these choices are affected by the main exogenous parameters of the model, namely the degree regulatory independence, the extent of privatization (i.e., the state's stake in the regulated firm), and the regulatory climate.
+In Sections 4 and 5, we solve for the equilibrium choice of capital structure and investment and study how these choices are affected by the main exogenous parameters of the model, namely, the degree of regulatory independence, the extent of privatization (i.e., the state's stake in the regulated firm), and the regulatory climate.
 In Section 5, we consider the firm's investment decision and study how it is affected by the main exogenous parameters of the model.
 In Section 6, we examine the implications of our model for social welfare.
 Concluding remarks are in Section 7.
 All proofs are in the Appendix.